 - 1. Initially, to be eligible to receive financial aid, you must be admitted into an eligible program.
 Financial aid is considered renewable up to 150% of the approved program of study, provided you satisfy the standards of Financial Aid Satisfactory Academic Progress (FASAP) as outlined below. - 2.
-You will be considered as making satisfactory progress in receiving financial aid provided that you are eligible to reenroll at Carson-Newman and that you are making progress at a rate not less than demonstrated by the following qualitative and quantitative scales:
+You will be considered as making satisfactory progress in receiving financial aid provided that you are eligible to re-enroll at Carson-Newman and that you are making progress at a rate not less than demonstrated by the following qualitative and quantitative scales:

+Oualitative

-Oualitative Number of cumulative credit hours attempted 1-30 31-45 46-59 60+ Minimum cumulative GPA required 1.50 1.70 1.90 2.00 Quantitative Number of attempted fall/spring credit hours 30 24 12 9 Number of credit hours a student must earn 20 16 8 6 67% of attempted credit hours Number of required evadits to corn degree 120 Number of required credits to earn degree 120 Maximum number of cumulative attempted cre 180
+Number of cumulative credit hours attempted 1-30 31-45 46-59 60+ Minimum cumulative GPA required 1.50 1.70 1.90 2.00 Ouantitative Number of attempted fall/spring credit hours 30 24 12 9 Number of credit hours a student must earn 20 16 8 6 67% of attempted credit hours Number of required credits to earn degree 120 Maximum number of cumulative attempted credits (150%) 180